masai1116/SHARE-seq-alignment/README.md

 Pipeline for demultiplex and align both ATAC and RNA data generated in SHARE-seq

 # Installation
-Dependencies: GNU parallel, Bcl2fastq, fastp, zcat, STAR, bowtie2, python2, umi_tools, samtools, picard, R, featureCounts, read_distribution.py from RSeQC, bedtools
+This pipeline requires these packages to be propoerly installed: GNU parallel, Bcl2fastq, fastp, zcat, STAR, bowtie2, python2, umi_tools, samtools, picard, R, featureCounts, read_distribution.py from RSeQC, bedtools

-The SHARE-seq-alignment scripts can be directly downloaded from the github website.
+The SHARE-seq-alignment scripts can be directly downloaded from the github website.\
 [https://github.com/masai1116/SHARE-seq-alignment/](https://github.com/masai1116/SHARE-seq-alignment/)

 After downloading all scripts, update the general configuration section in main script "Split_seq_example.sh":